Free shipping with all taxes and duties included worldwide

 3. Once the quinoa has cooled, stir into the tabbouleh and serve.

 Lauren Windas knows the feeling of being a medical enigma all too well after becoming unwell with CFS whilst at university.
-Ever since, she has devoted herself to reclaiming her health and now lives a full life, having gained expertise in this area after recovering from this mysterious, debilitating illness.
+Ever since, she has devoted herself to reclaiming her health and now lives a full life, having gained expertise in this area.

 Now a nutritionist and naturopath, Lauren works in her clinic to help others with CFS, inspiring hope and providing solutions to lift the fog and light the way.
-This is the book that Lauren wishes she had at her fingertips during her own health journey.
+Lauren is also Nutritionist at Mandarin Oriental Hyde Park, London, where she customized nutrition journey with Holistic Health supplements and Clinique La Prairie’s longevity philosophy.